 Hello!
 Are you interested in starting a dog treat bakery business?
 Well, good news, this article will tell you what you need to know.
 Plus, you can sign up for this free training workshop that will teach you how to start your own side hustle baking and selling dog treats.
 She also has a Free Peanut Butter Dog Treat Recipe you can get as well.

 Hi!
 I’m Kristin Larsen of Diva Dog Bakery.

-Hi!
-My name is Kristin Larsen, and I run Believe in a Budget, a blog about personal finance and my experience with various side hustles.
-(It feels like I’ve tried them all over the years!)
+I also run Believe in a Budget, a blog about personal finance and my experience with various side hustles.
+It feels like I’ve tried them all over the years!